The new Sustainability House

-Beginning Fall 2012, students from EcoRollins and the Sustainability Program will be housed in the newly remodeled and renovated area on the backside of Elizabeth Residence Hall overlooking Lake Virginia.
-The students will occupy one wing of two wings slated to be completed mid-August.
-The work that began 2 years ago in the Mowbray Sustainability House will continue at Strong Hall in the near future, along with the House Constitution for the residents.
+Beginning Fall 2013, students from EcoRollins and the Sustainability Program will be housed in the newly remodeled and renovated area on the backside of Elizabeth Residence Hall overlooking Lake Virginia.
+The students will occupy an area that was previously the Rollins Health Center.
+The work that began 3 years ago in the Mowbray Sustainability House will continue here along with the House Constitution for the residents.

 In spring 2010, a group of students from EcoRollins and the Sustainability Program applied for and were granted their own residence!

-~ The Mowbray Sustainability House was a single family house that housed 7 students that are all passionate and compassionate environmentalists.
+~ The Mowbray Sustainability House was a single family house that housed 7 students that were all passionate and compassionate environmentalists.

 ~ The house was transformed over summer 2010 to follow the mission statement of the program:

 ~~~~~ organic vegetable gardens after removal of cemented parking pad

 ~~~~~ native plant walk after removing cemented driveway

 ~~~~~ above ground garden boxes for herb and medicinal plants